niacobel/CHAINS/docs/source/basics.know.rst

 About Jinja2
 ============

 "Jinja_ is a modern and designer-friendly templating language for Python, modelled after Django’s templates.
 It is fast, widely used and secure with the optional sandboxed template execution environment" (quote from the official website).
-We use the Jinja language to create templates for the input files needed by ORCA_, Q-CHEM_ and QOCT-RA_.
+We use the Jinja language to create templates for the input files needed by Gaussian_, Q-CHEM_ and QOCT-GRAD_.
 We also use it for the job scripts, containing all instructions for the job scheduler (SLURM_ for the CECI_ clusters).

 Here is a small YouTube tutorial made by Jason Rigden that will cover the basics of the Jinja2 templating engine: